|

 to the public and iis perhaps occupied by a business.

-The plaque says "JEREMIAH
+The plaque says "JEREMIAHHORROCKS

 OBSERVED THE